fabienduhamel/PokerBundle/README.md

         $bundles = array(
             // ...
             new Fduh\PokerBundle\FduhPokerBundle(),
-            new SaadTazi\GChartBundle\SaadTaziGChartBundle(), // Optional, for Google Chart.
+            // Optional, for Google Chart
+            new SaadTazi\GChartBundle\SaadTaziGChartBundle(),
         );
     }
 }